turingschool/career-development-curriculum-site/module_two/m2_resume_rubric.md

 * Resume doesn’t need any feedback and could be used to apply to jobs as is

 **Meets Expectations**
-* Resume is clean, easy to read, includes all necessary information
+* Resume is clean, easy to read, includes all necessary information, and is ATS-formatted
 * Skills include anything that has been covered through Mod 2:
     * BE: Ruby, Rails, SQL, ActiveRecord
     * FE: JavaScript, CSS, HTML